AndierZ/conduit/README.md

 13. Move all user handlers into its own class
 14. Create annotation for configuring routes
 15. Add annotation process to reigster handlers to routes

-CRUD for user with authentication
+16. CRUD for user with authentication

-CRUD articles
+CRUD articles using RxJava
-CRUD comments using RX2?
+CRUD comments
 add follow/unfollow
 add favorite/unfavorite
 add tags
 add query routes

-security review
+look into using protobuf as customized codec for service proxy security review

 - Create docker for each separate each verticle as its own process/service